mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 requests from the changes.
 This way developers can maintain control of the changes.

 Code set values should never be removed, because there may always be some system or temporary storage that contains those values.
-Instead, use a deprecation mechanism, by marking some codes as deprecated.
+Instead, mark the codes that are no longer valid as deprecated.

 While this provides you with a lightweight code service, this is only the technical aspect.
 The difficult part is the governance model, including the workflows for updating the reference data, adding new reference data etc.